What Is Onyxcoin?

 Onyx Protocol Introduction

-Onyx Protocol is a decentralized platform designed to facilitate peer-to-peer lending of various digital assets on the Ethereum blockchain.
+Onyx Protocol is a DeFi platform designed to facilitate peer-to-peer lending of various digital assets on the Ethereum blockchain.
 The protocol supports a wide range of digital assets, including traditional tokens and non-fungible tokens (NFTs), enabling users to deposit these assets to earn yield or use them as collateral for borrowing.
 Onyx Protocol aims to provide a transparent, secure, and fully decentralized alternative to existing lending platforms, addressing key inefficiencies and centralization issues in the current market.

 The goal of Onyx Protocol is to create a unified liquidity platform that aggregates various digital assets, allowing users to maximize their capital efficiency by accessing credit lines without the need for traditional credit checks.
 The protocol is governed by its native token, Onyxcoin (XCN), which also serves as the utility token for transactions within the ecosystem.